 Both groups and crowds fragment easily because there is no commitment to one another.
 Any misunderstanding can bring conflict and an end of the gathering of people.

-These days, groups and crowds are what people think community is.
+Unfortunately, these days, groups and crowds are what people think community is.

 This makes a lot of people feel lonely from Day One of their lives.